missionpinball/mpf-docs/displays/easing.rst

 An easing function is a formula that calculates a progress value based on an input value.

-Let's look at a simple (but not realistic) example of animating a widget so it moves 10 pixels in 10 seconds.
+Let's look at a simple (but not realistic) example of animating a widget that moves 10 pixels in 10 seconds.
 With no easing function applied, it would have moved 1 pixel after 1 second, 2 pixels after 2 seconds, etc.